LabMaestro

 Step 2 - Populate Variable Values

 As an example, taking the condition list from the StroopTask - Ink method of the Stroop Effect template experiment, we can see the independent parameter (TextColorName) has three possible values, which can all appear in three different colors (RGB(1, 0, 0), RGB(0, 1, 0), RGB(0, 0, 1)).
 The correct input is tied to the ink colour, and not to the presented word.
-With these 9 trials defined in the condition list and run across 10 fully randomized replications, this experiment would last a total of 90 trials, with each of the 9 possible trial conditions appearing fully randomized across the experiment.
+With these 9 trials defined in the condition list and run across 10 fully randomized replications, this experiment would total 90 trials, with each of the 9 possible trial conditions appearing fully randomized throughout the experiment.

 image-20260205-155933.png